-\textbf{Quantitative Results.} Table \ref{tab:main_results} presents the quantitative comparisons with respect to visual fidelity and 3D hand trajectory accuracy.
+Table \ref{tab:main_results} presents the quantitative comparisons with respect to visual fidelity and 3D hand trajectory accuracy.
 Mask2IV, which attempts to constrain hand motion solely through 2D masks, suffers from significant visual clutter and depth ambiguity, yielding inferior results.
 WAN-Fun, a widely adopted pose-based baseline, is hindered by topological ambiguities inherent to 2D skeleton projections.
 Consequently, it falls behind our approach, showing a 14\% worse FVD and a 19\% higher MPJPE on the Ego4D dataset.
 Consistent performance gaps are observed on the EgoDex dataset, despite its relatively simpler interactions and cleaner backgrounds.
 When evaluated against recent state-of-the-art track-based methods MotionStream and WAN-Move$^*$ (training WAN-Move in egocentric data provides slight gains in video quality and negligible effects in hand accuracy), our explicit 3D joint-based approach achieves significantly better performance.
 By explicitly resolving occlusion ambiguities and injecting 3D geometric priors, our method achieves at least a 16\% reduction in FVD (against MotionStream on Ego4D) and a 68\% reduction in MPJPE (against WAN-Move* on EgoDex).

 Additionally, we present a Two-Alternative Forced Choice (2AFC) user study following \cite{chu2025wan}, as detailed in Figure \ref{fig:2afc_win_rates}.
 Based on evaluations from 30 participants across 30 diverse video sequences (15 sampled from each dataset), our method significantly outperforms current state-of-the-art competitors in both perceived video quality and human-evaluated motion accuracy.